What is Daily Bread Co-operative Cambridge?

-We currently are unable to refill your containers from home as we need to be able to preserve the traceability and quality control of what we sell so that we are confident that the product you buy is, and remains of, satisfactory quality when you take it home, and to be able to deal with any issues should they arise.
-Unfortunately, when someone brings in their own container, we cannot be sure of its condition, and so we cannot allow it into our packing room to be refilled by us.
+We now offer a range of refillable organic dry food, so you can bring your own container and refill at our shop dispensers.
+However, we cannot allow your container into our packing room to be refilled by us as we operate under strict hygiene procedures.
+This is to be able to preserve the traceability and quality control of what we pack and sell so that we are confident that the product you buy is, and remains of satisfactory quality when you take it home, and to be able to deal with any issues should they arise.

 When are your fruit, vegetables and eggs delivered?

 Our main deliveries come in on Tuesday and Thursday afternoons.
 We get an extra delivery from Prospects Trust on Wednesdays.

 We get bread daily from Cobs Bakery and twice weekly on Tuesdays and Thursdays around lunch time from Dovecotes bakery.
 We get gluten free bread from the Incredible Bakery on Thursdays.